Chronic Pain Resolution - A Case Based Approach

 - Various methods & techniques for stretching, strengthening, and improving posture

-- Myofascial trigger point injections, and regenerative injection therapies including prolotherapy and platelet rich plasma (PRP)
+- Regenerative injection therapies including prolotherapy and platelet rich plasma (PRP)

 - Intravenous nutrients and therapeutics